hmerrilees/prac/README.txt

 -- would be a little funny to do live progress bars
 -- One-off tasks
 -- git vcs
+-- Subtasks? other clocks? subclocks seems like a better idea.
+I think it's still a bad idea though.
+If you want a weekly task, but want to work on it every day, just set the shorter clock and make sure you finish things.
+-- should probably switch to a folder + index? loading + saving the whole thing seems dangerous.

 ## Horrible Ideas